Stage Nearly Set For Miss Universe Pageant At Seminole Hard Rock Hotel & Casino In Hollywood

 Following their “Safe and Sound” COVID guidelines, Hollywood Hard Rock said they are enforcing masks and distancing on site.
 Anyone who attends the show has to have tested negative for COVID.

-There will be a live audience, but there is limited capacity with rows spaced out.MORE NEWS: Tax Refund Delays Likely To Grow As Filing Deadline Nears
+There will be a live audience, but there is limited capacity with rows spaced out.MORE NEWS: ‘Just Really Shaken Up’: CBS4 Crew Attacked On South Beach While Working Story About Efforts To Cut Down On Violence There

 The Miss Universe pageant is May 16 at 8 p.m.